aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 **Note**:
-The restrictivity of the DSP inspecting http proxy is continually updated, to adjust to updates in public repositiories that make them more or less appropriate for secure environments.
+The restrictivity of the DSP inspecting http proxy is continually updated, to adjust to updates in public repositories that make them more or less appropriate for secure environments.
 For example, publicly accessible granular download counters are increasingly popular despite constituting a trivially exploitable data exfiltration method.